Connect with us!

 Wilsonville prides itself on its family friendly events.
 We encourage all riders to bring family members along.
 They can register and participate in the Salmon Cycling Classic or enjoy all the park amenities.

 Bring friends and family.
-There’s something for everyone at the Salmon Cycling Classic.
+There’s something for everyone.

 THERE ARE PLENTY OF GREAT THINGS TO DO while cyclists are out on the course: